Women filmmakers have record showing at Berlin Film Festival

 “We all talk about films about directors like the wonderful ‘8 ½’ which I’m very inspired by, but they’re always these male directors, these sort of male egos,” she said.
 “So I’m kind of very interested in the female ego.”

-Swinton, who has directed documentaries, says that for her, the role models have always been there: “I personally as a filmmaker was always aware of the great comradeship of female filmmakers.
+Swinton, who has directed documentaries, says for her, the role models have always been there.

+“I personally as a filmmaker was always aware of the great comradeship of female filmmakers.
 And you don’t have to look very far to know how many female filmmakers have always been making films.
-It just, they don’t necessarily get the column inches.”
+It just, they don’t necessarily get the column inches” in the press, she said.

 That wasn’t the case for Danish director Lone Scherfig, who opened this year’s festival with “The Kindness of Strangers.”
 She says she didn’t have much inspiration from women filmmakers or the female characters she watched on screen growing up in Denmark.